Aragrif/SK_PTM/README.md

 # SaintJohnRiver_PTM

 Archive of data, code, and results of the Saint John River watershed Priority Threat Management analysis, manuscript submitted 29 Mar 2020 to Conservation Science and Practice.
+Note that data tables that show individual expert estimates are excluded from this archive, according to the terms of the confidentiality agreement.

-## data
+## data/

+### benefits/
-Note that raw data files of expert estimates (/benefits/ExpXX.csv, where XX are expert ID numbers) and SpecialCases.csv were excluded from this archive to maintain expert confidentiality.
-Other derived data tables that show individual expert estimates were also excluded from this archive.
+* raw data files of expert estimates (/benefits/expXX.csv, where XX are expert ID numbers) were excluded from this archive to maintain expert confidentiality.
+A blank table (exp00.csv) is provided instead for reference.

-### EcolGroupsList.csv
-* table with ecological groups (columns) with group names as headers, and the common names of species/communities included in the group (rows)

-### CostFeas.csv
-* summary table of (original) strategy names (S1-S22, where S22 is 'All Strategies'), total (discounted) costs over 25 years, and estimated feasibility

 ### cost/SJR_CostFeasibility_Final.xlsx
 * raw data on estimated costs of each individual action within a strategy.
 All identifying information has been removed to maintain expert confidentiality.

+### EcolGroupsList.csv
+* table with ecological groups (columns) with group names as headers, and the common names of species/communities included in the group (rows)

 ### SJRStrategyCombinations.csv
 * table of strategies (Baseline, S1-S23) and the individual strategies that are part of combination strategies (S17-S23) - used in complementarity analysis

+### SpecialCases.csv
+* info on number of species in each group that individual experts based their estimates on, where this is less than the total number of species in the group

+### CostFeas.csv
+* summary table of (original) strategy names (S1-S22, where S22 is 'All Strategies'), total (discounted) costs over 25 years, and estimated feasibility

+### SJR_StrategyPerformance_Aggregated.xlsx
+* standardized and aggregated expert estimates of the probability of persistence of each group under the baseline and each strategy

+### SJR_BenefitsWorksheet_blank.xlsx
+* sample spreadsheet used to elicit expert judgment on performance of management strategies

-## code
+## code/

 ### manageData/combineTables.R
 * reads individual expert estimate tables and combines them into single Estimates_combined.csv file (not included in this archive)